MetOffice/growss/fortran-lint/README.md

 # GitHub Reusable Workflow to lint fortran using fortitude

-This reusable workflow serves as a a generic workflow to lint fortran code using the fotitude linter.
+This reusable workflow serves as a a generic workflow to lint fortran code using the fortitude linter.

 ## Usage